baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 Tags or Types present at runtime  |   No    | Yes (Tags)  |     Yes (Type annotations)
 ```

-### Two systems
+### Two systems; Why not just use the more powerful
+  one? and Question 3)

-There are several reasons for presenting two systems separately:
+There a few reasons for presenting two systems separately:

-1) In PL Theory papers it is quite usual to identify minimal calculi with the
+1) In PL theory papers it is usual to identify minimal calculi with
-essence of the feature.
-Intersection types are an interesting feature that usually comes
+the essence of the feature.
+Intersection types are an interesting
-paired up with union types, but they can be viewed as orthogonal/complementary.
+feature that usually comes paired up with union types, but they can be
-Some languages, for example Julia, support union types
+viewed as orthogonal/complementary.
+Some languages, for example
-but not intersection types (at least as far as we know).
-Therefore, the designers
+Julia, support union types but not intersection types (at least as far
-of such languages may be interested in calculi that have disjoint switches but not necessarely
+as we know).
+Therefore, the designers of such languages may be
+interested in calculi that have disjoint switches but not necessarely
 intersections.

-2) One important point of our work is to establish the relationship to the line
+2) One important point of our work is to establish the relationship to
-of work on disjoint intersection types.
-Again, in PL theory there are many papers
+the line of work on disjoint intersection types.
+Again, in PL theory
-where people explore the design of new features but in way that establish a
+there are many papers where people explore the design of new features
-relationship (in this case via duality) to other more well-studied language features.
+but in way that establish a relationship (in this case via duality) to
+other more well-studied language features.

 The formulation of disjointness in Section 3 is the direct dual of the notion
-of disjointness for intersection types from past work, and the system with
+of disjointness for intersection types from past work.
+The system with
 union types, disjoint switches and the notion of disjointness can be viewed
 as duals to notions that exist in calculi with dijoint intersection types.
 If we discarded the calculus in Section 3 and the first notion of disjointness
 this connection would not so direct or obvious.

-(From Ningning: TODO integrate ideas)
-I think the replies to the last two weakness points can be something like:

-tagged unions are sum types, so you have limited finite possibilities
-of a switch of a particular type, while using type-directed we inspect
-a value’s runtime type to make the choices.
-We use “tags” in a strict
-way as used in the literature, so type-directed elimination is not
-using “tags”.
-But of course some information is needed during runtime
-to really “pick” a specific branch, whether it’s type or something
-else

-11:52

-As unions are usually treated as a dual to intersections, a natural
-method to disjoint union is to follow disjoint intersections.
-We
-explore the design space, identify the problems, and make design
-decisions, which is in general useful to this line of research

 ### Clarification